BrianRagazzi/ducc/README.md

    - Running `source 1-vars.sh` to manually set the variables.
 - To run in the background run `docker-compose up -d`.
 From now on standard docker-compose commands can be used to stop and start the deployment.

-### Vagrant setup steps:
-- (option) modify the CPU, MEM & DISK variables in `Vagrantfile` as required.
-- Run `vagrant up` to start the DUCC VM.
-From now on standard vagrant commands can be used to start/stop/suspend/destroy the VM.

-NOTE: to proceed with post-setup steps and accessing logs/diagnositcs in the vagrant DUCC VM you need to ssh into the vagrant VM using `vagrant ssh`

 ### Common post-setup steps:
 - (Optional) Run `2-install-tools.sh` to install the necessary cli tools.